Animal Rights - Who we are

 Say no to fur

 Mink are trapped in 17 Flemish mink farms in Flanders, and in the Netherlands there are 200 mink farms.
 The mink are used to produce fur collars and coats.
 A complete ban on fur farming in the Netherlands will come into full effect by January 1, 2024.
-Good news, yes, but we just want an end to the breeding of animals for fur as soon as possible.
+Good news, but until then, many animals suffer horribly.
+We want an end to the breeding of animals for fur as soon as possible.
 The minks who are incarcerated cannot wait.
-In Flanders, mink breeding is still allowed and of course we want this banned as well.
+In Flanders, mink breeding is still allowed and of course we want this banned as soon as possible as well.
 Animal Rights exposes the abuse of animals on mink farms.
 We take footage of the animals living in appalling conditions.
 We also film the brutal manner in which the animals are gassed.
 We urge politicians to stop the breeding of animals for fur now.
+We are also working to end the imports of all fur into Netherlands and Belgium.

 Stop the slaughter

 In our society, chickens, pigs, cows and many other animals are raised and slaughtered, usually under very poor and inhumane conditions.
 For us, every animal has the individual's right to life and well-being.
-Animal Rights exposes the conditions in which animals have to live on factory farms.
+Animal Rights exposes the horrific conditions in which animals are forced to exist in factory farms.
 The transport and slaughter methods create stress, anxiety and pain for the animals.
-We want to raise awareness of this abuse and encourage people to opt for plant nutrition.
+We want to raise awareness of this abuse and encourage people to opt for a plant-based diet.

 Replace animal testing